mreznits/spectro-cloud/education-engineer/tutorial.md

 [Note: this is local deployment (i.e. not to AWS / Azure)]: #

-Deploy the application, *web*, using the following command.
+To deploy the application *web*, use the following command:

 ```shell
 $ kubectl apply -f app.yaml